lohedges/slsm/README.md

 $ make
 ```

+Note that you don't have to install the library in order to use it.
+You can
+always build locally then link against the library in the `lib` directory
+inside of the repository.

 ## Compiling and linking
 To use LibLSM with a C/C++ code first include the LibLSM header file somewhere
 in the code.